SlimIO/Utils/README.md

 ![MIT](https://img.shields.io/github/license/mashape/apistatus.svg)
 ![1DEP](https://img.shields.io/badge/Dependencies-1-yellow.svg)

-Slim.IO Utils.
-This package/project is dedicated to the SlimIO Stack (he features are added to this package to allow a better maintainability within several subprojects).
+SlimIO Utils.
+This package has been created for internal usage (Features are added to the package to avoid spreading of similar functionalities across multiple projects).

 ## Requirements
 - Node.js v10 or higher